 - With Wessex Water involved in the project, there will be a placement opportunity so you can experience research in an industry environment.

-- Research outputs with real-world application that can inform policy
+- Research outputs with real-world application that can inform practice in the water industry and environmental policy

 This is a CENTA Flagship Project

 HostUniversity of Birmingham

 - Climate and Environmental Sustainability

 This project will determine the effect of CSOs on river metabolism under current and future climate scenarios.
 The successful candidate will:

 (1) undertake analysis of secondary data collected by Wessex Water, and the Environment Agency,